 Also Read: 17 Best Paywall Solutions for Publishers

-How does a news paywall work?
+How does a paywall work?

 The encryption, authentication, and coding system of the paywall could differ based on its type.

 |All content is blocked

 |Premium content is restricted.
 Rest is free.

 |Content restriction based on user behavior

 |Content is visible only if an ad blocker is disabled

 |Better insight on users likely to become subscribers

 |Casual users exit the site